Hollywood movies and TV shows are full of stereotypes. To find the truth, you need to do good research.

 When I start my search, I make a list of all the names I know that might be good to search.
 Many tribes have both their own name and an anglicized name (for example, Diné and Navajo) and it’s good to search under both.
 For more general searches, search multiple terms such as: Indian, Native American, First People or First Peoples,or try searching ”culture” and “indigenous” with the geographical area, for example American indigenous culture.

 When doing online research on Native Americans I check not only what the website says, but who is providing the information.
 Techniques for Evaluating Native American Websites provides good tips on what to look for.
+Another website post with good information is Tips for Teachers: Developing instructional Materials about American Indians.
 Does the website present a view that the people it describes support?
 Is the information current?
 Does the information come from Native Americans themselves?
 Many new age sites and commercial websites that are trying to sell you something take Indian culture and rewrite it for their own needs.
 If the website is created by an institution like a museum, or government agency, remember that it might represent that institution’s perspective, but not necessarily the perspective of Native peoples.

 When looking at historical issues of newspapers, like The Historical Oregonian I have to consider that many of those stories will include racism and one-sided views that were common at the time.”Historic Newspaper Accounts of Oregonian Native Americans” provides some good insight into the slant of these articles over time, both good and bad.